-The Incident Communications Manager (usually the Senior Communications Manager) will attend the IAT in a core role to agree on the classification of the incident.
+The Communications representative (usually the Senior Communications Manager) will attend the IAT in a core role to agree on the classification of the incident.

-The Comms role on an IAT is to help identify the situation and consider the potential threat to public safety, FSS's operations and reputation.
+The Comms role on an IAT is to provide communications expertise and advice, including a view on reputational risk.
+The IAT will identify the situation and consider the potential threat to public safety, FSS's operations and reputation.
 The Incidents Team or IAT will classify the incident as per the following: